Skip to content

 • Select days of the week for creating backups (greyed out: Mon, Tue, Wed, Thu, Fri, Sat, Sun);

-3. After setting up the schedule, click the Save button;
+3. After setting the schedule, click the Save button;

 Managing Existing Backups